tumagonx/nwjs_docs_old/Window.md

 Pass `true` to indicate that the window needs user's action, pass `false` to cancel it.
 The final behaviour depends on the platform.

+### Window.requestAttention(Integer count)
+_since v0.10.2_
+Similar with the boolean version, on Windows platform you can specify number of times the frame flash(es)<br>
+on OSX value < 0 will trigger `NSInformationalRequest` while value > 0 will trigger `NSCriticalRequest`<br>
+on Linux the Integer value will be casted to Boolean

 ### Window.capturePage(callback [, image_format | config_object ])
 _since v0.4.2_